quasarframework/quasar/docs/src/pages/quasar-cli/cli-documentation/handling-assets.md

 ---
 You will notice in the project structure we have two directories for assets: `/src/statics/` and `/src/assets/`.
 What is the difference between them?
 Some are static assets while the others are processed and embedded by the build system.

 So let's try to answer the question above.
-We'll first talk about using regular assets then we'll see what static assets are.
+We'll first talk about using regular assets then we'll see what the difference is for static assets.

 ## Regular assets - /src/assets
 In `*.vue` components, all your templates and CSS are parsed by `vue-html-loader` and `css-loader` to look for asset URLs.
 For example, in `<img src="./logo.png">` and `background: url(./logo.png)`, `"./logo.png"` is a relative asset path and will be resolved by Webpack as a module dependency.